-The Public Policy Program admits only in fall semester and has a priority deadline to be considered for full financial support of February 15th.
+The Public Policy Program admits only for fall semester and has a priority deadline to be considered for full financial support of February 15th.
 Applications received after this time will be considered on a rolling basis and only if slots are available.
 For best consideration, please submit your file prior to the deadline.

 Generally, application files considered for admissions will meet or exceed the following guidelines:

 - A master's degree in a social science or other field related to public policy is required for admission to full standing in the Ph.D. in Public Policy.
 Students should have a GPA of at least 3.3 in their master’s degree coursework.
-Note: Students with baccalaureate degrees may be admitted on a conditional basis if they have an overall undergraduate GPA of at least 3.5 and are currently enrolled in a master’s level program at UNC Charlotte in a field related to policy studies.
-But such students will not formally be admitted to the Ph.D. program until completion of the requirements for the master's degree.

 - Admission to the program will require strong scores on the verbal, quantitative, and analytical writing sections of the Graduate Record Examination.
 The Graduate Record Examination is a required part of the application package.
 The Graduate Record Examination is a required part of the application package is not waived for any applicant.